9001/copyparty/README.md

 echo $?
 ```

-after the initial setup, you can launch copyparty at any time by running `copyparty` anywhere in Termux
+after the initial setup, you can launch copyparty at any time by running `copyparty` anywhere in Termux -- and if you run it with `--qr` you'll get a [neat qr-code](https://user-images.githubusercontent.com/241032/194706154-57f50367-7877-4be9-a759-5b782530ff64.png) pointing to your external ip

 if you want thumbnails, `apt -y install ffmpeg`